ahmohbati/SecOn/ELSA.md

   https://groups.google.com/d/topic/enterprise-log-search-and-archive/Z-6YrCD_FkU/discussion

 ### Why does ELSA periodically show "undefined" instead of the number of logs in the upper right?
 This can happen with the default Apache MaxConnectionsPerChild setting of 0.
+Our Setup script should automatically set this to 2, but if you upgraded from an older version you may be missing this setting.
 Try setting the following in /etc/apache2/mods-available/mpm_prefork.conf:
 ```
 MaxConnectionsPerChild 2
 ```